Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame

 \section{Summary and Conclusions}

 The presence of at least one fundamental scalar field in the SM raises the question of the role non-minimal couplings to gravity may play in the evolution of the early Universe.
 Any scalar $\phi$ in curved spacetime, be it the SM Higgs or otherwise, inevitably acquires a non-minimal coupling to gravity of the form $\xi |\phi|^2 R$ through renormalization group evolution.
 Typically, the dynamics of non-minimally coupled scalars are not studied directly in the original Jordan frame, but rather in the Einstein frame via a conformal transformation of the metric that brings the action to the canonical Einstein-Hilbert form.
-This approach allows for a more intuitive interpretation of the dynamics, but is not entirely satisfactory because the equivalence of the two frames at the quantum level is currently unclear.

-In this work, we have developed an approach to solve the dynamics of non-minimally coupled scalars in an expanding universe directly in the original Jordan frame, where the non-minimal couplings are maintained explicitly.
+In contrast, in this work we have developed an approach to solve the dynamics of non-minimally coupled scalars in an expanding universe directly as written in the original Jordan frame, where the non-minimal couplings are maintained explicitly.
 In the Jordan frame, the equations of motion describing the background evolution are typically non-linear in the derivatives of the scale factor, making them difficult to solve in practice.
 We tackle this problem by considering the trace of the energy-momentum tensor, a simpler object that can be related to the background evolution.
 This admits a simple system of coupled first-order differential equations for the background evolution that can be straightforwardly numerically integrated.
 In \cref{sec:lattice}, we demonstrate how this method can be implemented in the \href{https://github.com/cosmolattice/cosmolattice}{$\mathcal{C}\mathrm{osmo}\mathcal{L}\mathrm{attice}$}~\cite{Figueroa:2020rrl, Figueroa:2021yhd} package by specifying the discrete evolution kernels.
 There, we see that the resulting kernel for the non-minimally coupled field evolution depends on its own conjugate momentum, preventing the use of symplectic algorithms typically employed.
 We have therefore implemented explicit ``low-storage" Runge-Kutta methods that allow for high-order methods while keeping memory usage constant and permitting adaptive time-steps, see appendix~\ref{app:RKlowstorage} for further details.